uber/okbuck/README.md

 See the [Usage](https://github.com/uber/okbuck/blob/master/Usage.md) page for complete details on how to configure OkBuck and Buck.

+## Buck Http Cache

+To speed up your builds even more, you can use an implementation of [Buck's HTTP Cache API](https://github.com/uber/buck-http-cache) to take advantage of building once and using the same build artifacts on all machines.

 ## Contributors

 We'd love for you to contribute to our open source projects.
 Before we can accept your contributions, we kindly ask you to sign our [Uber Contributor License Agreement](https://docs.google.com/a/uber.com/forms/d/1pAwS_-dA1KhPlfxzYLBqK6rsSWwRwH95OCCZrcsY5rk/viewform).